-At month end a high level assessment of accruals should be maintained with the supporting documentation in the month-end file.
-This is performed to verify the key assumptions used in the estimation of these amounts have not had a material change during the month.
+At year end an assessment of accruals should be maintained with the supporting documentation in the year-end file.
+This is performed to verify the key assumptions used in the estimation of these amounts have not had a material change during the year.

-Policy No.: 2 - 08 Expense A ccruals
+Policy No.: $2-08$

+Expense Accruals

+Effective: September 14, 2017 COMMERCE